The effects of a truck accident can be detrimental, and too many accident victims suffer alone.

 - Failing to check blind spots

 - Improperly loaded cargo

 - Potholes and damaged roads

-Long and Short-Term Effects of a Truck Accident
+Long- and Short-Term Effects of a Semi-Truck Accident

-Truck accidents can cause both immediate and long-term problems for accident victims.
+Truck accidents involving semi-trucks, big rigs, and other commercial trucks can cause both immediate and long-term problems for accident victims.

 Some effects are evident as soon as the accident occurs, but some symptoms may have a delayed onset.
 Additionally, you may see fast recovery from some injuries but require years of treatment for others.

 Common Injuries that Lead to Truck Accident Claims in Hammond

 - Neck injuries

 - Brain and head injuries